Ashraf Al Hajuj

 Ashraf Ahmad Al-Hajuj (also spelled Ashraf Jumaa El Hagoug) (Ашраф Ахмад ал-Хаджудж) (born 25 October 1969 in Alexandria, Egypt) is a Palestinian-Bulgarian medic who was the principal defendant in the HIV trial in Libya.
 Born in 1969, in 1972 he and his parents moved from Egypt to Libya, where his father was working as a senior teacher of mathematics.
 Al-Hajuj grew up and studied in Libya.
 He was in the last month of his internship when he was arrested and accused of infecting more than 400 children with HIV.
 The co-accused were five Bulgarian nurses (Kristiana Valcheva, Nasya Nenova, Valya Chervenyashka, Valentina Siropulo and Snezhana Dimitrova).

 The first trial against them began in February 2000.
 They were accused of deliberately infecting the children with HIV, conspiracy and adultery.
 The nurses and Al-Hajuj had stated that their confessions were extracted under torture they were subjected to during their first year of detention.

 In May 2004 they were sentenced to death by shooting.
 The defence team told the court that HIV was present in the hospital in Benghazi before the nurses began working there in 1998.

 In December 2005, the Libyan court commuted the sentence and ordered a new trial.
 On December 19, 2006 the defendants were again sentenced to death.

 On 11 July 2007, the Supreme Court of Libya confirmed the death sentences.
 Later the Supreme Court changed its verdict to life sentences.
 On 24 July 2007, after negotiation with the French president Nicolas Sarkozy, the Bulgarian nurses and Al-Hajuj (who received Bulgarian citizenship in June 2007 from the Bulgarian president Georgi Parvanov so they could be deported to Bulgaria), were released by Muammar Gaddafi according to the protocol of prisoners exchange.
 President Parvanov, convinced of their innocence, pardoned them by decree.
 Abdul-Rahman Shalqam, the Libyan foreign minister, said Parvanov had the right to pardon the medics.

 After being released in 2007, Al-Hajuj attempted to settle down in Bulgaria and married a Bulgarian woman.
 They had a son named Rayan, born in Bulgaria.
 The marriage was brief and shortly afterwards Ashraf Al-Hajuj moved to the Netherlands, where his parents had found political asylum in 2005.
-Currently, al-Hajuj lives in the Netherlands with his Ukrainian wife.